fbpx

 How Much Does it Cost?

-Every dollar of the national membership fee goes to the National Council of the Boy Scouts of America to handle the cost of essential services for those participating in approved Scouting activities, program resources, safety standards, youth protection and personal safety training, and services to councils nationwide to sustain Scouting.
-Learn more about the fees.
+Each Pack determines the dues per year for its participants, based on its annual activity budget.
+Part of the cost includes a national membership fee that goes to the National Council of the Boy Scouts of America to handle the cost of essential services for those participating in approved Scouting activities, program resources, safety standards, youth protection and personal safety training, and services to councils nationwide to sustain Scouting.
+In addition, a Pack’s costs also include funds for its individual activities, including campouts, speakers, excursions, materials, and other expenses.
+Lastly, each youth must buy a uniform (which they can wear for multiple years while in Scouting).
+On average, the annual Pack dues are between $200 and $300 per year, and a uniform costs approximately $75.

 How Do We Get Started?